mochi/mochikit/doc/rst/MochiKit/DOM.rst

 :mochidef:`addLoadEvent(func)`:

+    Note that :mochiref:`addLoadEvent` can not be used in combination with :mochiref:`MochiKit.Signal` if the ``onload`` event is connected.
+    Once an event is connected with :mochiref:`MochiKit.Signal`, no other APIs may be used for that same event.

     This will stack ``window.onload`` functions on top of each other.
     Each function added will be called after ``onload`` in the order that they were added.

 :mochidef:`addToCallStack(target, path, func[, once])`:

+    Note that :mochiref:`addToCallStack` is not compatible with :mochiref:`MochiKit.Signal`.
+Once an event is connected with :mochiref:`MochiKit.Signal`, no other APIs may be used for that same event.

     Set the property ``path`` of ``target`` to a function that calls the existing function at that property (if any), then calls ``func``.